 OMAO is Responsive to Unpredictable Events

 In addition to research and monitoring activities critical to NOAA’s mission, OMAO ships and aircraft provide immediate response capabilities for unpredictable events.
-Following Hurricanes Katrina and Rita NOAA ships conducted emergency surveys for navigation hazards that helped Gulf ports reopen quickly.
+Following hurricanes, NOAA ships conduct emergency surveys for navigation hazards that help ports reopen quickly.
 Aerial images of disaster-torn areas—taken by NOAA aircraft—enabled residents and emergency workers to verify the condition of houses, bridges and roads.

 OMAO's Strategic Plan

-On March 23, 2012, OMAO published the 2012-2016 OMAO Strategic Plan (PDF, 5.6M).
+On Oct.
+7, 2020, OMAO released the.
 This plan delivers a framework for measurable, incremental progress towards our long-term objectives while meeting our short-term needs.